Pool of Siloam and Lyrebird Dell Circuit Walk

 Pool of Siloam

-The Pool of Siloam is a natural waterhole and waterfall on Gordon Creek, a creek that drops into Jamison Valley via Gordon Falls a bit further south.
+The Pool of Siloam is a natural waterhole and waterfall on Gordon Creek, which drops into Jamison Valley via Gordon Falls a bit further south.

 Pool of Siloam waterfall